As a long-time adherent of the carnivore lifestyle, I have smoked more meat than almost anyone other than a professional pitmaster.

 As such, I am well-positioned to talk about the pros and cons of adding a water pan to your smoker.
 Read on for more information.

-- Placing a water pan in your smoker can keep your meat moist by increasing humidity and regulating the temperature.
+- Placing a water pan in your offset smoker ensures the meat remains moist by increasing humidity and regulating the temperature.

-- You can put water pans under the meat or over the hottest part of the fire.
+- You can put offset smoker water pans under the meat or over the hottest part of the fire.

 - Adding juice, cider, beer, or wine to the water pan does not add much additional flavor to your smoked meats.

 6 Reasons You Should Use a Water Pan

 After much experimentation, I have determined that there are several great benefits to using a water pan in your smoker.

 1. It helps to regulate the temperature of the smoker